(Blood Clot in the Lung)

 - Oxygen-carrying blood travels from the left side of the heart to all the tissues of the body.
 The oxygen is extracted by the tissue, and carbon dioxide (a waste product) is delivered back into the blood.

 - The blood, now deoxygenated and with higher levels of carbon dioxide, is returned via the veins to the right side of the heart.

 - The blood is then pumped out of the right side of the heart to the lungs, where the carbon dioxide is removed and oxygen is added to the blood from the air we breathe into the lungs.

 - Now the blood, high in oxygen and low in carbon dioxide, is returned to the left side of the heart where the process starts all over again.

-If a blood clot (thrombus) forms in the one of the body's veins (deep vein thrombosis or DVT), it has the potential to break off and enter the circulatory system and travel (or embolize) through the heart and become lodged in the one of the branches of the pulmonary artery of the lung.
+If a blood clot (thrombus) forms in the one of the body's veins (deep vein thrombosis or DVT), it has the potential to break off and enter the circulatory system and travel (or embolize) through the heart and become lodged in one of the branches of the pulmonary artery in the lung.

 A pulmonary embolus clogs the artery that provides blood supply to part of the lung.
 The embolus not only prevents the exchange of oxygen and carbon dioxide, but it also decreases blood supply to the lung tissue itself, potentially causing lung tissue to die (infarct).

 A pulmonary embolus is one of the life-threatening causes of chest pain and should always be considered when a patient presents to a healthcare provider with complaints of chest pain and shortness of breath.

 There are special types of pulmonary embolus that are not due to blood clots, but instead are due to other body materials.
 These are rare occurrences and include: